PV-314/lfl3-kit/readme.txt

 	\\ assume that we have log |\Lambda| <lamUB1*n+lamUB0 lamUB1,lamUB0

+VARIABLE NAMING CONVENTION:
 We assume that the quantity you are trying to bound from above with the kit is called n.
-We also assume that x is the non-constant alpha_i - this is important and used throughout.
+We also assume that x is the non-constant alpha_i.
+These two naming conventions are important and used throughout the code.
 Once again, just follow the examples.

 Start by writing and running egX_search_it1().